stefcenti2022/PyBer_Analysis/README.md

 Some other observations with this chart show there is a peak in fare prices toward the end of February for all types of cities.

-TODO: go back to see if there is anything that stands out during this week to indicate why there is a peak and if it matters.

 Other notable peaks/dips by city type are as follows:

 Total fares collected for urban cities seem to peak around the 4th week of February at 2.5K then fall and rise between the range of 2K - 2.5K for the entire week of March ending with a peak in the first week of April to flatten out around 2.4/2.3 K for the rest of April.
-These could correlate to spring break weeks in colleges first then grade schools during the weeks of March and April. ***
+These could correlate to spring break weeks in colleges first then grade schools during the weeks of March and April.

 ## Summary
-TODO: Write a summary and include ideas above indicated by ***.
+A few major takeaways from our analysis shows the following:
+- Rural cities have a very high average fare and a low number of riders and a low number of drivers.
+- Suburban cities also have a high average fare per ride compared with urban areas and a much lower number of drivers and rides but not has low as rural cities
+- Urban cities have a very low average fare per ride most likely due to the rides being shorter and while also having many more rides available per driver.
+These cities also had many more drivers than rides that were available to them.

+From the results of our analysis we recommend the following actions:

 ### Recommendation 1
-TODO: rec 1
+While the average fare is quite high per driver in rural areas, there are not many rides in these cities.
+Perhaps lowering the fare price will encourage more riders while not discouraging drivers as they will have more opportunities to drive more often while still earning a decent fare per ride.

 ### Recommendation 2
-TODO: rec 2
+During the weeks that colleges and grade schools are off from school ridership seems to increase significantly.
+This is particularly true in urban cities.
+Perhaps adding more drivers from rural and suburban areas that are not as busy could help increase ridership more while also encouraging drivers to take on more rides.

 ### Recommendation 3
-TODO: rec 3
+Since there are almost 2x the number of drivers available than rides in urban cities overall, it is recommended to do further analysis to determine some open questions:
+- How many and which drivers are not getting opportunities to drive?
+- Are certain drivers taking more rides than others that want them but cannot get them?
+- Which cities have too many drivers and why this is the case?

+### Recommendation 4
+It is recommended that PyBer survey individual neighborhoods in each city type to determine if there are potential customers that would like a ride using the app but have not been able to get one either due to no driver being available or the fare was too expensive when a driver was in the area.
+Having neighborhood level data will provide a finer granularity to help determine underserved sections of each city.

 ## Technical Notes
 PyBer.ipynb: This is the original notebook created during the first stage of the analysis while completing the modules for this challenge.
 The code for the summary bubble chart and pie charts included in the notebook for this challenge were from this first notebook.